zkpstandard/wg-plonkish/ABSTRACT.md

 The optimised Plonkish constraint system specification will detail:
 - The notion of a *layout*, an assignment of fixed, public, and private inputs within a matrix of field elements.
-- The notion of *used* constraints, that indicate which coordinates within the matrix are nontrivially used.
+- The notion of *used* matrix elements, that indicate which positions within the matrix are nontrivially used.
 - The fixed, public, and private inputs to the optimised Plonkish relation.
 - Support for rotation constraints, which leverage the relative positions of assigned matrix elements to reduce the size of the matrix and the number of equality constraints.
 - How to compile to the optimised constraint system.